MIPI

 Image 3

-Audio Playback Display Effect
+Audio Playback Interface

-VLC Command Line Audio Playback Function: When playing via command line, follow these steps to enter the corresponding commands.
+VLC Command-Line Audio Playback Function: When playing via command line, follow these steps to enter the corresponding commands.

 VLC 1.mp3 #Play audio